-Table 8: Expenditure on Infrastructure Assets
+Table 9: Expenditure on Infrastructure Assets

-Operations and maintenance strategies cover the policies that will determine how the local roading network will be operated and maintained on a day-to-day basis to consistently achieve the optimum use of the asset.
+Operations & Maintenance Operations and maintenance strategies cover the policies that will determine how the local roading network will be operated and maintained on a day-to-day basis to consistently achieve the optimum use of the asset.
 Routine maintenance is the regular ongoing day-to-day work that is necessary to keep assets operating, including instances where portions of the asset fail and need immediate repair to make the asset operational again.
-This work falls into two broad categories as follows:

-- Preventative: Cyclic activities or proactive inspection and maintenance works planned to prevent asset failure. - Reactive: Reactive action to correct asset malfunctions and failures on an as required basis.
+This work falls into two broad categories as follows: • Preventative: Cyclic activities or proactive inspection and maintenance works planned to prevent asset failure.
+Reactive: Reactive action to correct asset malfunctions and failures on an as required basis.
+Replacement Rehabilitation and replacement of assets to restore an asset to its original level of service, i.e. capacity or the required condition.
+(Renewals) Renewal strategies are designed to provide for the progressive replacement of individual assets that have reached the end of their useful life.

-Replacement (Renewals)

-Rehabilitation and replacement of assets to restore an asset to its original level of service, i.e. capacity or the required condition.

-Renewal strategies are designed to provide for the progressive replacement of individual assets that have reached the end of their useful life.

 Renewals can be proactive (prior to failure) or reactive (after failure).
 Our strategy is to achieve a lower risk of failure on critical assets (more proactive) and to allow non-critical assets to run to failure.

-For budgeting purposes, this programme is maintained at adequate levels to achieve target levels of service.
-Required levels of expenditure will vary from year to year, and will reflect:

-- The age profile of the assets.

-- The condition / performance profile of the assets.

-- The ongoing maintenance demands and cost.

-- The differing economic/useful lives of individual assets comprising the overall system of assets.
+For budgeting purposes, this programme is maintained at adequate levels to achieve targ of service.
+Required levels of expenditure will vary from year to year, and will reflect: The age profile The condition / The ongoing m The differing ed assets.
+The ONRC (as of the assets. performance profile of the assets. aintenance demands and cost. conomic/useful lives of individual assets comprising the overall system of set criticality)

-- The ONRC (asset criticality)

-New Works (Improvements)

-Capital works (new works) involves the creation of new assets, or works, which upgrade or improve an existing asset beyond its current capacity or performance in response to changes in usage or customer expectations.
+New Works (Improvements) Capital works (new works) involves the creation of new assets, or works, which upgrade or improve an existing asset beyond its current capacity or performance in response to changes in usage or customer expectations.
 Programming asset renewal and improvement works to occur simultaneously can yield significant financial savings, so we seek to integrate renewal and improvement programmes where possible.

-These works are either Council initiated or developer initiated due to:

-LoS Any new asset that is required due to a change in service expectations

-• Legislative Any new asset required out of legislative change

-Vested Assets created due to land development and vested to Council by developers

-Disposals

-Asset Disposal is the retirement or sale of assets whether surplus or superseded by new or improved systems.
-Assets may become surplus to requirements due to:
+These works are eit ther Council initiated or developer initiated due to: • Growth Any new asset (Council funded and development contributions) that is required due to growth.
+LoS Any new asset that is required due to a change in service expectations Legislative Any new asset required out of legislative change • Vested Assets created due to land development and vested to Council by developers Disposals Asset Disposal is the retirement or sale of assets whether surplus or superseded by new or improved systems.
+Assets may become surplus to requirements due to: Under utilisation Obsolescence Provision exceeds required level of service Assets replaced before its predicted economic life Uneconomic to upgrade or operate Policy changes Service provided by other means (e.g. private sector involvement)

-- Under utilisation - Obsolescence - Provision exceeds required level of service - Assets replaced before its predicted economic life - Uneconomic to upgrade or operate - Policy changes - Service provided by other means (e.g. private sector involvement) - Potential risk of ownership (financial, environmental, legal, social, vandalism).
+• Potential risk of ownership (financial, environmental, legal, social, vandalism).